jersoncarin/facebook-message-api/README.md

 })

 // You can also listen before the scripts restarted
-// Why scripts should restart? because we need to make new facebook home request inorder to get new session token, this will prevent from login state expiration. command.on('restarting',(api,options) => {
+// Why scripts should restart ? because we need to make new facebook home request inorder to get new session token, this will prevent from login state expiration. command.on('restarting',(api,options) => {
     // handle before the script will be restarted
 })